 Yang Group

-The Yang Group’s research focuses on theoretical and computational chemistry, with two primary areas of interest: 1) developing hardcore theoretical methods in multicomponent quantum chemistry and 2) applying these methods to chemical, biological, and materials systems.
+The Yang Group conducts cutting-edge research in theoretical and computational chemistry, with two main areas of focus: (1) the development of advanced theoretical methods for multicomponent quantum chemistry calculations, and (2) the application of these methods to complex chemical, biological, and materials systems.

 Yethiraj Group